Income chargeable: commonhold

 The company will levy a commonhold assessment on the individual unit-holders within the commonhold development.
 This will be used to pay the regular day to day expenses incurred by the commonhold.
 In addition there will be a reserve fund also funded by a levy on the individual unit-holders for the payment of non-recurring costs for the repair, maintenance or replacement of major items such as the replacement of the roof.

 The individual unit-holders are required to pay the levies under the terms on which they acquire their commonhold unit from the company.
-The receipts arise as a consequence of the company’s property rights and are therefore receipts of a Schedule A business carried on by the company.
+The receipts arise as a consequence of the company’s property rights and are therefore treated as property income by the company.

-There is no concept of mutuality in Schedule A (ICTA88/S21C) therefore the tax position of a commonhold association is analogous to the tax position of a flat management company - see PIM1070.
-Except that the provisions of section 42 Landlord and Tenant Act 1987 do not apply to freeholders.
+There is no concept of mutuality and therefore the tax position of a commonhold association is analogous to the tax position of a flat management company (see PIM1075); with the exception that the provisions of section 42 Landlord and Tenant Act 1987 do not apply to freeholders.